-Use of synthetic oil having 5W-20 or 5W-30 rating is acceptable, up to 40° F).
+\Use of synthetic oil having 5W-20 or 5W-30 rating is acceptable, up to 40° F.

-Synthetic oils will provide better starting in extreme cold (below -10° F).
+\\Synthetic oils will provide better starting in extreme cold (below -10° F).

-Checking the Engine Oil Level
+Checking Oil Level

-1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
 2. Open the hood.
-3. Clean around the oil dipstick (Fig. 24) so dirt cannot fall into the filler hole and damage the engine.
-4. Pull the oil dipstick out and wipe the metal end clean (Fig. 24).
-5. Push the oil dipstick fully into the filler tube (Fig. 24).
+3. Clean around the oil dipstick (Fig. 21) so dirt cannot fall into the filler hole and damage the engine.
+4. Pull the oil dipstick out and wipe the metal end clean (Fig. 21).
+5. Push the oil dipstick fully into the filler tube (Fig. 21).
 Pull the dipstick out and look at the metal end.
-If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the full mark.
+If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the "FULL" mark.